India vs England: Shoaib Bashir set to make debut as James Anderson returns for second Test in Vizag

 Visa issues meant Bashir, who is of Pakistani heritage, racked up 10,000 unwanted air miles shuttling between Abu Dhabi, London and Hyderabad, where he arrived just in time to take in the final day of England's win.

+"Bash coming in for Leachy was simple: one spinner out, one spinner.
+I'm fully backing him and looking forward to hopefully putting on a grand show," said England captain Ben Stokes, with Bashir to join Tom Hartley, Rehan Ahmed and Joe Root in the spin attack.

+"There's no issues for me that he's been away from the group for a period of time, then come back in to make his debut.
+It's not like he's forgotten how to bowl."

-The spinner has played just six first-class games, taking 10 wickets at an average of 67, with England captain Ben Stokes first noting Bashir's potential when he saw a clip on social media of him bowling to former England skipper Sir Alastair Cook.
+The spinner has played just six first-class games, taking 10 wickets at an average of 67, with Stokes first noting Bashir's potential when he saw a clip on social media of him bowling to former England skipper Sir Alastair Cook.

-"To be perfectly honest, our training camp in Abu Dhabi was the first real live look I got at Bash," Stokes said of Bashir, who will join Tom Hartley, Rehan Ahmed and Joe Root in England's spin attack.
+"To be perfectly honest, our training camp in Abu Dhabi was the first real live look I got at Bash," added Stokes.

 "The first time I saw him was on Twitter.
 I think the County Championship put a little clip together of him bowling against Sir Alastair.